 |Disaster recovery||Global Distributed Cache for Redis can synchronize data among child instances in a two-way manner to support disaster recovery scenarios, such as zone-disaster recovery, disaster recovery based on three data centers across two regions, and three-region disaster recovery.|

 |Load balancing||In specific scenarios such as large promotional events, the ultra-high queries per second (QPS) and a large amount of access traffic are predicted to occur.
 In such scenarios, you can balance loads among child instances to extend the load limit of a single instance.|

 |Data synchronization||Global Distributed Cache for Redis can perform two-way data synchronization among child instances in a distributed instance.
 This feature can be used in scenarios such as data analysis and testing.|

 You are not charged for creating a distributed instance.
 Only child instances in the distributed instance are billed.
 Child instances and regular ApsaraDB for Redis instances are billed in the same manner.
-For more information, see Billable items and prices.
+For more information, see Billable items.

 Supported instance series